saksofonists/git-intro/README.md

 # git-intro
-Template Repository for git introductory lesson
+Tom's Repository for git mastery.
+Cats are awesome.